Buying a house for the first time can be overwhelming. Let me help you. Contact me.

 • Terms of sale and any seller-assisted financing

-Closing on the house happens when all of the procedures of the escrow are done.
-All outstanding payments and fees are taken and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
-Title to the property is then transferred to you as buyer and related title insurance is issued as noted in the escrow policy.
+You're ready to close when all steps are finished in escrow process.
+All outstanding payments and fees are collected and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
+You'll then obtain the title to the house and the title insurance gets issued as outlined in the escrow instructions.

 The Escrow Holder Will: